 Our Compensation Program for Named Executive Officers Is Designed to Enable Us to Attract and Retain First-Rate Executive Talent.
 We believe that shareholders are best served when we can attract and retain talented executives with compensation packages that are competitive.
-Therefore, in 2011 we targeted base salary and annual cash compensation (base salary plus target short-term incentive) and long-term incentive compensation opportunities for the named executive officers at approximately the 50th percentile (in some cases adjusted for relative experience for the position) relative to executives with similar responsibilities of a compensation comparator group of companies.
+Therefore, in 2010 we targeted base salary for the named executive officers at the 50th percentile relative to officers of a compensation survey group of companies.
+In 2010, we targeted annual cash compensation (base salary plus target short-term incentive) and long-term incentive compensation opportunities at the 60th percentile of that group of companies.
+We targeted incentive compensation at a level greater than the 50th percentile to place more emphasis on variable compensation and to motivate and reward exceptional results.
+In 2011, we determined that we could be competitive targeting all compensation at the 50th percentile and changed our target compensation positioning accordingly.
 We perform market benchmarking on the basis of pay opportunities, that is, "target" and grant date values of compensation.
 This is because earned compensation (as contrasted with target) is entirely a function of performance.
 Our objective is to deliver competitive target compensation opportunities.
-Management provides the Compensation Committee with information regarding compensation practices of a compensation comparator group of companies to assist the Committee in understanding the external market.
-This market data is provided to management by Meridian Compensation Partners, LLC and reviewed by the Compensation Committee and by its advisor, Pearl Meyer & Partners.
-The compensation comparator group used for 2011 compensation decisions consisted of the following 42 companies:
+Management provides the Compensation Committee with information regarding compensation practices of a compensation peer group to assist the Committee in understanding the external market.
+This market data is provided to management by Meridian Compensation Partners, LLC and reviewed by the Compensation Committee and by Pearl Meyer.
+The compensation peer group used for 2010 compensation decisions consisted of the following 20 companies: